Rotary Youth Exchange: Vision

 Through the Rotary Youth Exchange, Rotary International hopes to create a more interconnected and understanding world.
-One of Rotary's primary goals is promoting peace around the world, and through the Rotary Youth Exchange, it aims to make the world a more peaceful place one exchange at a time.
-This rationale follows the logic that if a students experience different cultures and meet people from all around the world, they will be more understanding of foreign people and countries in the future.
+One of Rotary's primary goals is to promote peace around the world, and through the Rotary Youth Exchange, it aims to make the world more peaceful.
+This rationale follows the logic that if a student experiences different cultures and meets people from all around the world, they will become more understanding of foreign people and countries in the future.
 Rotary expects that this understanding will lead to a more interconnected and peaceful world.

 Sponsors

 The Rotarians that participate in the program are volunteers.
-Many Rotarians are involved in various aspects of the youth exchange program including student selection, compliance with immigration and Rotary regulations, hosting, and supporting students.
-Each student is sponsored by a Rotary Club and Rotary District in their home country and is hosted by a Rotary Club and Rotary District in their host country.
-Most districts have a chair for the Rotary Youth Exchange program and some also have committees.
-Each Rotary Club that hosts a student SHOULD provide both a Rotarian youth exchange officer and a Rotarian counselor for the student.
-The counselor is the student's contact person within the club and provides support to the student when needed (this does not always happen).
-Some districts are very active and host and send many students, other districts are less active and host fewer students.
-Some clubs do not even invite host students to attend weekly meeting while other clubs will actively encourage the students to attend.
+Many Rotarians are involved in various aspects of the youth exchange program, including student selection, compliance with immigration and Rotary regulations, hosting, and supporting students.
+A Rotary Club and Rotary District in each student's home country sponsors them, and a Rotary Club and Rotary District in their host country hosts them.
+Most districts have a chair for the Rotary Youth Exchange program, and some also have committees.
+Each Rotary Club that hosts a student should provide both a Rotarian youth exchange officer and a Rotarian counsellor for the student.
+The counsellor is the student's contact person within the club and provides support to the student when needed (this does not always happen).
+Some districts are very active and host many students, but other districts are less active and host fewer students.
+Some clubs do not even invite host students to attend weekly meetings, while other clubs will actively encourage the students to attend.

-The parent Rotary organization, Rotary International, has instituted a Certification Program which assesses individual RYE programs with a primary focus on quality control and student safety.
+The parent Rotary organization, Rotary International, has instituted a Certification Program that assesses individual RYE programs with a primary focus on quality control and student safety.
 Rotary groups are not permitted to participate in RYE programs without first obtaining RI Certification.

-In 2003, an Australian woman accused the volunteer charity, Rotary, of failing to investigate or adequately respond to her allegations of repeated abuse by a Rotarian who was supposed to be looking after her during her exchange in 1967 when she was 15.
+In 2003, an Australian woman accused the volunteer charity, Rotary, of failing to investigate or adequately respond to her allegations of repeated abuse by a Rotarian who was supposed to be looking after her during her exchange in 1967, when she was 15.

 Events

 Events for students vary from country to country and district to district, but exchange students may often be able to visit other parts of their host country and sometimes other countries while on exchange with their host families, schools, or Rotary.
-Many districts organize tours for the students they host, which may include weekend trips to nearby cities, tours of the host country that may last several weeks, and many students in Europe have the opportunity to take part in Eurotours which visit many countries and last two to four weeks.
-However, like most exchange programs, the primary purpose of Rotary Youth Exchange is to provide a cultural and academic exchange and significant independent travel by students is therefore not allowed.
+Many districts organize tours for the students they host, which may include weekend trips to nearby cities, tours of the host country that may last several weeks, and many students in Europe have the opportunity to take part in Euro tours, which visit many countries and last between two and four weeks.
+However, like most exchange programs, the primary purpose of Rotary Youth Exchange is to provide a cultural and academic exchange, and significant independent travel by students is therefore not allowed.